Joe Ganim: Disbarment and requests for reinstatement

 After being released from prison, Ganim also sought restoration of his license to practice law.
 In 2012, a five-member panel of the State of Connecticut Grievance Committee recommended that Ganim's license be restored.
 In September 2012, a three-judge panel of Connecticut Superior Court judges rejected the recommendation, writing that: "Allowing an applicant to be readmitted to the practice of law following a conviction on 16 counts of racketeering, conspiracy, extortion, mail fraud, bribery and filing false income tax returns without any apology, expression of remorse, or explanation, and with only a vague acceptance of an unspecified event, simply would set the bar for readmission too low in the state, and we are unwilling to do that."
 Ganim appealed to the Connecticut Supreme Court in 2014, which unanimously ruled against his effort to have his law license restored.
+The court cited "the extensiveness" of Ganim's criminal offenses as well as his "failure to acknowledge or explain" them.
 In 2017, Ganim applied to the U.S. District Court for the District of Connecticut for permission to practice in that federal court without being readmitted to the Connecticut bar; these efforts were rebuffed by the court.

 In 2021, Ganim again sought reinstatement of his license to practice law.
+The Grievance Committee voted, 3–2, to recommend denial of Ganim's request, and in 2023 the Connecticut Superior Court agreed, finding that there was "insufficient" evidence that Ganim was morally fit to practice law.